yacademy/yacademy.github.io/contact.md

 You can reach us at: **hello** AT **yacademy** DOT **dev**

-If your are interested in our fellowship programs, [click here](/fellowships)
+If you are interested in our fellowship programs, [click here](/fellowships)

 If you are interested in our guest auditor program, [click here](/guest-auditor-program)